Books as seeds for change

 In Zimbabwe, books you help to send are being used by our partner Edward Ndlovu Memorial Library to support income generation projects in rural communities in the Gwanda region.
 One community has developed a ‘nutrition garden’ growing vegetables to sell.

-Here, Jackson the Director of Edward Ndlovu Memorial Library and some of the women in the nutrition garden project tell us how books are helping their garden and their families to flourish.
+Here, Jackson the Director of Edward Ndlovu Memorial Library and women’s group leader Tofiro told us how books are helping their garden and their families to flourish:

 Jackson: Our work at Edward Ndlovu Memorial Library includes supporting schools in rural areas by donating books from Book Aid International.
 We discovered that the communities around these schools were not gainfully employed.
 The majority of people there had very little to do in terms of generating their own income.
 The whole area is almost 100% unemployed and people live on subsistence farming.